-The entry will be managed by our partners in Hong Kong Polytechnic working in tandem with the HCRI staff.
-The criteria will be the ones currently applied on our existing online provisions:
+Entry will be managed by our partners at Hong Kong Polytechnic, working in tandem with HCRI staff.

 Months of entry